bajamircea/bajamircea.github.io/_posts/2016-03-27-specialop-declarative.markdown

 Enter copy elision.
 Even before C++11 the compiler was allowed to optimize the code even if it would have side effects and remove the copy, on the idea that copy is supposed to copy, not to have side effects.
+C++17 [guarantees copy elision][cpp17-copy-elision] in some cases.

 So in addition to the destructor, the copy and move (constructor and assignment) have a declarative nature: they declare how to copy and move, and